Master of Science: United States

-The Master of Science (Magister Scientiæ) degree is normally a full-time two-year degree often abbreviated "MS".
-It is the primary type in most subjects and may be entirely course-based, entirely research-based or (more typically) a combination of the two.
+The Master of Science (Magister Scientiæ) degree is normally a full-time two-year degree often abbreviated MS. It is the primary type in most subjects and may be entirely course-based, entirely research-based or (more typically) a combination of the two.
 The combination often involves writing and defending a thesis or completing a research project which represents the culmination of the material learned.

-Admission to a master's program is normally contingent upon holding a bachelor's degree and progressing to a doctoral program may require a master's degree.
+Admission to a master's program is normally contingent upon holding a bachelor's degree.
+Progressing to a doctoral program may require a master's degree.
 In some fields or graduate programs, work on a doctorate can begin immediately after the bachelor's degree.
 Some programs provide for a joint bachelor's and master's degree after about five years.
 Some universities use the Latin degree names and due to the flexibility of word order in Latin, Artium Magister (AM) or Scientiæ Magister (SM or ScM) may be used in some institutions.